 findings in the literature review or the findings / results section)

 2) Everyone listed as an author should have critically reviewed successive drafts of the paper and should approve the final version.

 3) Everyone listed as an author should be able to defend the paper as a whole (although not necessarily all the technical details).

-4) All other persons who fulfil the criteria for authorship should appear as authors in alphabetical order.
+All other persons who fulfill the criteria for authorship should appear as authors in alphabetical order.

 All persons who make a substantial contribution to a paper without fulfilling the criteria for authorship should be acknowledged, usually in an acknowledgement section specifying their contribution.
 These may concern interviewers, survey management staff, data processors, computing staff, clerical staff, statistical advisers, colleagues who have reviewed the paper, students who have undertaken some sectional work, the supervisor of a research team and someone who has provided assistance in obtaining funding.

 These extracts have kindly been provided from the BSA document, 'British Sociological Association: Authorship Guidelines for Academic Papers'.
 This document was adopted at the BSA Annual General Meeting held on the 10th April 2001 in Manchester as a BSA document.
 Further information about the BSA can be obtained from their website at: www.britsoc.co.uk

 AoFood is concerned with the basic rules in ethics of publication and is therefore supporting the law on intellectual property.
 Every person publishing in AoFood (author, reviewer, guest editor) must accept and respect intellectual property and avoid plagiarism.